Keep the Faith: Singles

 The album's first single, "Keep the Faith", was released on October 7, 1992, a month before the album.
 On the US Billboard charts, the song topped the Billboard Mainstream Rock Tracks chart while reaching number twenty nine on the Billboard Hot 100; elsewhere, it reached top ten on the singles charts in UK, Ireland, Canada, Switzerland, Germany, Sweden, Norway, the Netherlands and Australia.

 "Bed of Roses" was released as the second single on January 11, 1993.
 On the US Billboard charts, the song reached number ten on the Hot 100.
 Elsewhere, it reached number two in Canada and number ten in Australia and Germany.
 Three more commercial singles were released in 1993.
 "In These Arms", released on May 3, reached number six in Canada, number nine in the UK, and number ten in Australia and Ireland.
-It also hit the Top 40 in the US Billboard Hot 100.
+It reached the Top 40 in the US Billboard Hot 100.
 "I'll Sleep When I'm Dead", released on July 26, reached number seventeen in the UK.
 "I Believe" was released on September 20, reaching number eleven on the UK Singles Chart in October.
 On March 7, 1994, the album's last single, "Dry County", was released; it reached number nine on the UK Singles Chart.
 In October 1994, the album was certified double platinum by the Recording Industry Association of America (RIAA).

 Keep the Faith is the third most-represented album in Bon Jovi's concert setlists behind Slippery When Wet and New Jersey.
 This representation is due entirely to the singles, of which "I'll Sleep When I'm Dead" and the title track have been live staples.
 Of the pure album tracks, "Blame It on the Love of Rock and Roll" and "I Want You" were each only played once during 1993, whilst "If I Was Your Mother" was performed live only twice during the Keep the Faith Tour and not subsequently.
 "Little Bit of Soul" has appeared live only twice during special radio sessions and Bon Jovi have performed "Fear" live only six times, all during the French and Spanish legs of the album's supporting tour in April 1993.